House Sale Fallen Through

 If you are thinking of returning to the same estate agent that handled your previous sale, have a chat with them about what went wrong and potential ways to address it.

-Or you might want to consider trying to sell your house another way, and there are least two methods for doing so: selling it at auction or selling to a quick property buying company.
+Or you might want to consider trying to sell your house another way, and there are least two methods for doing so: selling it at a London property auction or selling to a quick property buying company.

 Alternative ways to sell your house